iterative/dvc.org/content/docs/command-reference/plot/index.md

 There are two important additional fields that DVC adds:

-- `index` - is a ordering number in the file.
-In many cases it corresponds to machine learning training epoch or step number.
+- `index` - self-incrementing, zero-based counter for the data rows/values.
+In many cases it corresponds to a machine learning training epoch or step number.

-- `rev` - specified revision, tag or branch of input file.
-This option helps to distinguish between different revisions of the file in `dvc plot diff` command.
+- `rev` - Git commit hash, tag, or branch of the plot file.
+This helps distinguish between different versions when using the `dvc plot diff` command.

 DVC applies the same logic to all input CSV/TSV files but first transforms all CSV data into JSON.
 DVC uses column names from a header for JSON conversion into